Everything that you should know about installing your dishwasher: your quick guide

 FAQ

-What types of plumbing connections are available for dishwashers?
+What plumbing connections are offered for dishwashers?

-The different types of connections to the plumbing for dishwashers are direct-plumbing, air-gap and high-loop.
+The various types of plumbing connections for dishwashers are direct-plumbing, air-gap, and high-loop.

-What are the most important elements of a dishwasher’s plumbing system?
+What are the most important components of a dishwasher plumbing system?

-How can I tell whether my dishwasher’s plumbing is correctly installed?
+How do I know whether my dishwasher’s plumbing is correctly installed?

 What are the common problems that can arise with the plumbing of dishwashers?

-When should I have my dishwasher’s plumbing system maintained?
+When should I schedule my dishwasher’s plumbing system maintained?